Merzasphor/MWSE/docs/source/types/niPointLight.md

 ### `setAttenuationForRadius`

-Sets the attenuation for the radius.
+Sets the light attenuation values for the given radius.
+Respects the values in the `Morrowind.ini` file

 ```lua
 myObject:setAttenuationForRadius(radius)